whoismacy/shopture-fe/README.md

 - The `--name shopture-vite` simply assigns a name for the running container, which you can optionally stop using `docker stop shopture-vite`
 - The `shopture-vite:v1.0` is the name of the Docker image, realise it is similar to the one we used in the build command.

-- If the `docker run -p 9090:9090 --name shopture-vite shopture-vite:v1.0` is _successful_ open _http://localhost:9090/_ on your preferred browser and there you can view the vite app
+- If the `docker run -p 9090:9090 --name shopture-vite shopture-vite:v1.0` command is _successful_ open _http://localhost:9090/_ on your preferred browser and there you can view the vite app